 Josh, 44, is a Duxbury resident and South Shore native.
-He currently serves as a member of the following committees: Small Business and Community Development, Consumer Protection and Professional Licensure, Election Laws and House Post Audit and Oversight.
+He currently serves as a member of the following committees: Telecommunications, Utilities and Energy; Environment, Natural Resources and Agriculture; Bonding, Capital Expenditures & State Assets; and House Post Audit and Oversight.

 Prior to being elected to the legislature, Josh served as a newspaper editor and publisher for his third-generation family business.
 He also founded the Express Newspapers.
 During Josh's tenure the papers won more than two dozen major awards from the New England Press Association for everything from business, health and environmental reporting to general excellence.
 They were also honored by the National Newspaper Association for investigative reporting for a special series on a missing Hanson college student, and recognized for coverage of local efforts to launch a school for girls in Kabul, Afghanistan.

 Prior to his newspaper career Josh worked as an account executive for a high-tech public relations firm in Boston, working with clients such as Texas Instruments, Raytheon and Cisco Systems.
 He also served as Legislative Aide in the Mass.
 House of Representatives, where he worked on regional government, health care reform and land conservation issues.